Vaccine victory for Africa

-About four years ago, Lorne Babiuk, a superstar virologist at the University of Alberta, began to wonder whether he could create a new type of vaccine.
+About four years ago, Lorne Babiuk, a superstar virologist at the University of Alberta, began working on a new type of vaccine with David Wallace and Arshad Mather from the South African Agricultural Research Council’s Onderstepoort Veterinary Institute.
 Not only would a single dose guard against several livestock diseases at once, but it would also keep its strength without refrigeration.

 The focus was on the family Poxvirus, to which smallpox belongs.
 In cattle, the virus leads to lumpy skin disease; in sheep, it’s sheep pox; in goats, goat pox.
 Together, the three are common throughout Africa and the Middle East and they’re moving into Eastern Europe.
 They’re called “neglected” diseases because while common, the ability of small livestock farmers in developing countries to pay more than a few pennies a dose for the vaccines is not.
 So, for-profit vaccine producers show no interest.

 So the team looked at Rift Valley fever, a viral disease of cattle, goats and sheep that also strikes humans.
 It is related to West Nile virus but causes more severe illness.
 Again, the insertion of its genes into the pox vaccine was successful.
-Babiuk’s team had made a five-in-one, single-dose, heat-resistant vaccine.
+The international team had made a five-in-one, singledose, heat-resistant vaccine.
 It was a breakthrough.

 Challenges remain.
-Babiuk will be in Kenya in July to oversee local production of the vaccine and small trials in the field.
+Babiuk was in Kenya in July 2017 to oversee local production of the vaccine and small trials in the field.
 Then the vaccine, which will be modified region by region for whichever of the five diseases are prevalent, will need regulatory approval from each country, beginning with Kenya and South Africa.